An IVA wrecks your credit record for six years – or until your IVA finishes if this is longer than six years.

 But many people have to send some letters asking their old creditors to get things right.
 Here are the letters to send and advice on how to improve your credit rating after an IVA.
 The process here is the same as cleaning up your credit record after bankruptcy but the details and dates are different as IVAs take much longer to finish than bankruptcy.

-Even if you have no intention of getting into debt again, a good credit score makes it easier to rent a house, get a mobile contract and it’s essential if you want a mortgage or to be able to re-mortgage at a good rate.
+Even if you have no intention of getting more debt, a good credit score makes it easier to rent a house or get a mobile contract.
+And it’s essential if you want to buy a house or re-mortgage at a good rate.

-- the IVA will be shown in the Public Record section of your credit record.
-It can take a few weeks for the entry to appear, but when it does, the date on it will be the date of your IVA started;
+- the IVA shows in the Public Record section of your credit record.
+It can take a few weeks for the entry to appear;

 When your IVA ends and you have received a Completion Certificate, the changes to your credit file depend on whether this is less than six years after the date your IVA started or more than 6 years.

 If your IVA completes in less than 6 years